 Food is simple, jacket, ciabatta or wrap with choice

 of interesting fillings.
 Soup of Day (SOD as they say in the Antipodes).

-Cakes are homemade on the Island – whatever that means - and extremely good.
+Cakes are their speciality. homemade on the Island – whatever that means - and extremely good.

 Definitely of the home-made species.
 At least three are gluten free and one